 When you have diabetes, you learn to plan ahead to be sure you maintain blood sugar levels within your target range goals – not too high, not too low.
 That means figuring out when and what you will eat for meals and snacks, when you will monitor blood sugar and how to fit in exercise.

-Diabetes educators can help you figure out how to problem solve – in general and for specific issues you may be facing.
+Diabetes care and education specialists can help you figure out how to problem solve – in general and for specific issues you may be facing.

 Some of the tips they recommend may include:

 1. Don’t beat yourself up – Managing your diabetes doesn’t mean being ”perfect.”

 2. Analyze your day – think about what was different:

 - Were you sick?